latorreandrea/mole-catching/README.md

 I used Google Developer tools to help identify any flagged errors.
 A handy feature is the audit tool, and it alerted me that I had to compress my images even further.

 As well as this, the developer tool also has a responsive feature.
 It tells you how your site looks across multiple devices, including a 4k screen.
 This was insightful as I decided to use containers to ensure my site looked good on larger screens.
 I also made the navbar and footer to stretch across the width of the device.
 This is to enhance the user experience.

-Also, I found there was an issue with my portfolio and skills section when I viewed my site on mobile.
-I realised the shadow effect by Bootstrap was causing my section to go beyond the container.
-I fixed this using media queries ensuring alignment was achieved.

 #### Responsive Tools